-- Always take complaints seriously - Gain a statement of facts from the pupil(s) - Assess needs of victim and alleged perpetrator - Put appropriate support in place (e.g. mentoring counselling, emotional wellbeing service) - Consider referral to Police or Children's Social Care - Contribute to multi-agency assessments - Convene a risk management meeting - Record all incidents and all action taken - 13.17 Consideration will be given to whether the complaint raises a safeguarding concern and then report to the designated safeguarding lead or the safeguarding person on duty in the absence of the DSL. - A factual record should be made but no attempt should be made to investigate at this stage, - The DSL can discuss the case with advisory personnel such as the Single point of contact (SPOC), Strengthening Families team or the Education safeguarding officer to determine if a referral to MASH is required.
+- · Always take complaints seriously - Gain a statement of facts from the pupil(s) - Assess needs of victim and alleged perpetrator - Put appropriate support in place (e.g. mentoring counselling, emotional wellbeing service) - · Consider referral to Police or Children's Social Care - Contribute to multi-agency assessments - Convene a risk management meeting - Record all incidents and all action taken safeguarding officer to determine if a referral to MASH is required.
 If there is an indication that a criminal offence has been committed then the police may become involved.
 School may be advised to refer this case to the police or advise parents to do so.